cudoventures/cudos-builders/readme.md

 <em>.vscode</em> - Contains predefined set of commands for VSCode only.
 They can be triggered by Control(or Cmd)+Shift+B.

 <em>docker</em> - Contains configuration, docker, docker-compose files for all build variants of the cudos network.
+>For the docker instances set to be deployed on GCLOUD the default logging is set to emmit logs from the deployed container to GCloud Logging using "gcplogs" driver.
+For the ones set for local development and testing, it is the default json-file driver.
+There are various other options which allow reconfiguration.
+They are described <a href="https://docs.docker.com/config/containers/logging/configure/">here</a> Reconfiguration is possible through the enviroment files associated with the particular docker container.

 <em>tools</em> - Conains scripts for network deployment.